-St. Mary, Sutton Road, Langley, Maidstone, ME17 3LY
+St. Mary, Sutton Road, Langley, Maidstone, ME17 3LY.

-1st Sunday in month – no service
+1st Sunday in month – 11.00 am – Holy Communion

-2nd Sunday in month – 10.30 Family Service
+2nd Sunday in month – 11.00 am – All Age Worship

-3rd Sunday in month 09.00 – Holy Communion
+3rd Sunday in month – 11.00 am – Holy Communion

-4th Sunday in month 10.30 -Parish Communion
+4th Sunday in month – 11.00 am – Holy Communion

-History – In the early 1970’s the parish of St. John the Evangelist, Willington was united with Otham.
+History – In the early 1970s the parish of St. John the Evangelist, Willington was united with Otham.
 Then in 1982 these two were joined with St. Mary, Langley to form the present parish of Otham with Langley.
 The parish now has a population of approximately 7,500.

 Langley’s Anglo-Saxon church was destroyed by fire and a new church was built during the 13th and 14th centuries.
 The Reverend William Bouverie Pusey, who became Rector in 1842 was not happy with the building and decided to construct a new church at his own expense on the foundations of the existing church which would be demolished.
 The new building was designed by William Butterfield and was dedicated in 1855.